Frequently Asked Questions

 Can you play our first dance for us?

-If the song is suitable for a four-piece band to play, then yes.
-As the first dance is arguably the most important song of the evening, we will play any song we feel we can do justice.
-If, for any reason, we can’t perform the song live, we will arrange for the original version to be played over our sound system at the appropriate time.
+If the track is featured on our song list, then yes.
+As the first dance is arguably the most important song of the evening, we will only play a song not on our list if it is concurrent with our instrumentation and style.
+If, for any reason, we can't perform the song live, we will arrange for the original version to be played over our sound system at the appropriate time.

 Some of our guests are musicians.
 Can they play with you on a few songs?

-For insurance purposes, we regret that we cannot invite guest musicians up to play with us, even if the guest provides their own equipment.
+For insurance purposes, we regret that we cannot invite guest musicians up to play with us, even if a guest provides their own equipment.

 We are concerned that you may be too loud or rocky for our older guests.
 Is this likely to be the case?